Data Farm Concept Woman Standing

 Alternatively, if you aren't interested in investing in the ARK Venture Fund and you're bullish on AI computing, you may consider investing in one of Lambda's publicly traded competitors.

-• NVIDIA (NVDA) is the leader in GPU design for AI and machine learning tasks.
-It's also Lambda's primary supplier of GPUs.
-Lambda provides cloud-based, on-demand GPU clusters and instances using NVIDIA's hardware.
+• NVIDIA (NVDA) is the leader in GPU design for AI and machine learning tasks, and Lambda's primary supplier of GPUs.
+It's also an investor in Lambda.

 • Super Micro Computer (SMCI) sells enterprise-level server solutions, including GPU-optimized servers designed for AI and machine learning applications.
 Like Lambda Labs, Super Micro focuses on delivering high-performance, scalable solutions for workstations and data centers.